CSE576-LLM-for-RS/MMRec/README.md

 :point_right: Check our [comprehensive survey on MMRec, arXiv](https://arxiv.org/abs/2302.04473).
 :point_right: Check the awesome [multimodal recommendation resources](https://github.com/enoche/MultimodalRecSys).

+---This is a modified repository---

+Run the MM_REC_GRCN.ipynb to test out the inference result for GRCN.
+This was completed using Google Collab.

 ## Toolbox
 <p>
 <img src="./images/MMRec.png" width="500">